Talon Esports: Valorant

 On 22 September 2022, Talon Esports was announced as one of the partner teams for the Valorant APAC league.
+On 18 November 2025, Riot Games would remove Talon from the league following the organization's financial issues.

+Ultimately, TLN's qualification for the VCT 2026 season has been replaced by Full Sense (FS) of a Thai esports organisation.

 Counter-Strike 2

+In August 2017, Talon Esports was announced Counter-Strike: Global Offensive.
 On 2 August 2024, Talon Esports announced its re-entry into Counter-Strike 2, with a roster featuring players from Oceania.

+The team disbanded in March 2025.

 Funding

 New Wave Esports Corporation, a Canadian company which provides capital and advisory services to esports teams, announced a strategic investment in Talon Esports on 18 November 2019.

 Sean Zhang, CEO and co-founder of Talon Esports, announced on 12 October 2020 that his organisation had secured US$2 million in seed funding from investors.

-On 6 May 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) who would make up the Club Support Program, with Talon Esports being one of them.
+On 6 May 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the EWC as Clubs) who would make up the Club Support Program, with Talon Esports being one of them.
 This program gave Talon a one-time six-figure stipend if they were willing to enter new esports, as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup.

+On 18 November 2025, Riot Games would remove Talon Esports from both the League of Legends Championship Pacific (LCP) and Valorant Champions Tour Pacific league (VCT Pacific) following reports that the organization failed to pay its players and staff in a timely manner.
+Talon noted in a statement that these issues came from funding delays stemming from their most recent financing round.